Academic

 At Love to Learn, we encourage children to practice both fine and gross motor skills.

-Our activities that build fine motor skills include:
+Activities that build fine motor skills include:

 Playing with clay and play dough